-Before Little Mr came along I had another baby, a fur baby, his name is Mikey and he’s a West Highland Terrier.
-We have had Mikey since he was just 6 weeks old and to look at him now, I can’t quite believe that he was small enough to sit in the palm of my hand.
+Before Olly came along I had another baby, a fur baby, his name was Mikey and was a West Highland Terrier.
+We had Mikey since he was just 6 weeks old and to think back, I can’t quite believe that he was small enough to sit in the palm of my hand.

-Over the passing weeks, Mikey became quite protective of Little Mr. He would sit under his crib as if he was on guard and wasn’t fazed by Little Mr’s loud newborn cries for attention.
-On most occasions as Little Mr began rolling around the floor, Mikey would just move out of the way and find his own peaceful corner.
+Over the passing weeks, Mikey became quite protective of Olly.
+He would sit under his crib as if he was on guard and wasn’t fazed by Olly’s loud newborn cries for attention.
+On most occasions as Olly began rolling around the floor, Mikey would just move out of the way and find his own peaceful corner.

-One morning as Little Mr was on his play mat, the postman pushed some post through the letterbox and it startled Mikey.
-He jumped off the sofa and ran towards the front door in the hallway, only narrowly missing trampling on Little Mr as I sat in his way.
-In that instance, I was scared enough to worry that no matter how much Mikey appeared to care for Little Mr, he was still a dog and his instincts were to protect his territory.
+One morning as Olly was on his play mat, the postman pushed some post through the letterbox and it startled Mikey.
+He jumped off the sofa and ran towards the front door in the hallway, only narrowly missing trampling on Olly as I sat in his way.
+In that instance, I was scared enough to worry that no matter how much Mikey appeared to care for Olly, he was still a dog and his instincts were to protect his territory.

 Dogs can injure and in the worst case, kill.
 Even the nice ones.